 One of the first things that I taught my dog after adopting him from the shelter is the “stay” command.
 This helps with car rides because my dog knows that it’s not ok to jump out and bolt as soon as I open the car door.
 I recommend using food and positive reinforcement so your dog associates training with yummy treats and a good time.

-I have a high energy dog and sometimes it can be challenging taking him to new places because he gets overly excited.
+I have a high-energy doberman-shephard dog and sometimes it can be challenging taking him to new places because he gets overly excited.

 Whether we’re heading to the park or going on a road trip, I always use a dog harness because it makes walking him so much easier.